Top Italy Wineries to Visit

 Casa Emma in Tuscany

 Like most vineyards in Tuscany, the vineyard grows the popular Sangiovese grape which can be found in many of their red wines.
-While smaller in number, they also produce a wonderful rose wine, olive oil and balsamic vinegar.
-All the wines can be savoured during a pre-booked private wine tasting experience or a meal at their restaurant with beautiful views over the vineyards.
+While smaller in number, they also produce wonderful rose wine, olive oil, and balsamic vinegar.
+All the wines can be savored during a pre-booked private wine tasting experience or a meal at their restaurant with beautiful views over the vineyards.

 Lisa of Travel Connect Experience

 Fattoria Lucciano in Civita Castellana, Province of Viterbo